Thor-TechSavy/JavaPractice/corejava/collections/List Interface.md

 based search)            location.
 Instead,            [Stack]
                          nodes contains the           based on LIFO
                          value and reference          elements are inserted
-                         to the next node,            from rear and removed Not Synchronised,            from rear
+                         to the next node,            from front and removed Not Synchronised,            from front
                          always traverse
                          even for get(index)
                          methods which are